11 AUG 2021

 A fan-focused approach means thinking about the bigger picture, that goes beyond the first and final whistles, chequered flag or an official’s call to end the match.
 A football sponsorship is more than 90 minutes on a Saturday with a TV spot before, during and after.
 Sure, that is when the game is played, but being a fan is a combination of many special moments, each creating unique opportunities for brands.

 The game before the game and life after offers new opportunities for brands to reach the fans they want to.
 In the lead-up to tournaments, brands can engage a more captive audience for longer periods of time.
 Bespoke content can build anticipation and place the brand in the middle of the hype by deploying a media mix that caters, listens to, and responds to the range of emotions fans display in the spaces they visit.

 When you reconsider sports and fandom, opportunities begin to reveal themselves.
 The scale of what you want to do isn’t limited by budget, but by your ideas and bravery.

-For example, many brands consider themselves unsuitable for eSports; however, Debonairs Pizza’s sponsorship of the African Cyber Gaming League prove otherwise.
+For example, many brands consider themselves unsuitable for eSports; however, Debonairs Pizza’s sponsorship of the African Cyber Gaming League proves otherwise.
 It’s clear to see the value the brand could bring.
-Gamers need fuel.
-They have live games, competitions, and audiences.
-And they all could do with a slice.
+Gamers need fuel and they all could do with a slice.

 All three areas demonstrate how we are entering a new world where giving the fans the best possible experience will create opportunity.
 Any brand, regardless of size can get in on the action.
 All they need is a great idea and a willingness, not to meet the fans halfway, but to actively go where they already are.